JohnnytheShark/LinuxCreation/PythonProjects/Magic 8 Ball Project/README.md

   -WITHOUT A DOUBT
   -YES, DEFINITELY

-6.The program should continue to run in a loop, returning a random answer to each question the person asks If the user doesn't enter a question and presses the enter key the application should quit
+6. The program should continue to run in a loop, returning a random answer to each question the person asks If the user doesn't enter a question and presses the enter key the application should quit